 - I think she sent us on a wild goose chase looking for our beach house.
-The best option is useless search - 9. (d) the die is cast: an event has happened or a decision has been made that cannot be changedThe die is cast; there is no turning back on this point.
-The best option is The decision
+The best option is useless search - or a decision has been made that cannot be changed

+The die is cast; there is no turning back on this point.
+The best option is The decision has been taken